"The curious paradox is that when I accept myself as I am, I can change."

 *Please note that we are not affiliated with Baptist Church

 In addition to providing face-to-face therapy, We also offer telephone counselling and online sessions for clients throughout the UK.
-Contact me to find out more about how online therapy works.
+Contact us to find out more about how online therapy works.

 It can be scary and confusing making the decision to contact a counsellor or therapist, but in my experience people will struggle with a mental health issue, a personal crisis or problems with a relationship for much longer than is healthy.
 Sometimes a friend has proved a source of comfort, but this help can only go so far.
 Realising that resolving a problem requires something more means you have actually already taken the first step towards improving your life.